 - 1/2 lb. (or more) cherry tomatoes, halved

 - 2 tablespoons basil pesto, plus more to taste

 - shaving of Parmigiano Reggiano (optional)

 - fresh cracked black pepper

 - Bring a large pot of water to a boil.
-Add a pinch of kosher salt.
-Add pasta and cook till al dente, about 9 minutes.
-(Package instructions said 11 minutes but the pasta will continue cooking as its tossed with the other ingredients so it’s best to undercook it a little bit.)
-Drain pasta.
+Season well with kosher salt.
+Add pasta and cook till al dente, about 9 minutes or about 2 minutes less than what package instructions suggest.
+(Pasta will continue cooking as it is tossed with the other ingredients so it’s best to undercook it a little bit.)
+Drain pasta, reserving a cup or more of the pasta cooking liquid.
 Do not rinse.

 - Heat olive oil in a large skillet over high heat.
 Add the cherry tomatoes and cook for 30 seconds.
 Add pasta and pesto.
 Cook 1 minute, stirring to coat pasta with the pesto.
+Taste.
+Adjust with more salt, pepper, pesto, or a few tablespoon of the reserved pasta cooking liquid to make it saucier.
 Add the mozzarella.
 Stir to incorporate.
 Add the fresh basil and remove from the heat.

 - Divide pasta among bowls and sprinkle each with some fresh shavings of Parmigiano.
 Crack the pepper over top and serve.